Current Psychology Interns

 Training Model: Rigorous Training in a Collegial Atmosphere

 Our program is grounded in the scientist-practitioner and scholar-practitioner traditions, and we value pluralism and diversity at many levels.
-Interns work with a polytheoretical faculty across a range of clinical settings, where they are able to explore and interrogate the theoretical and practical aspects of the variety of problems and approaches to which they are exposed.
+Interns work with a polytheoretical faculty across a range of clinical settings, where they are able to explore and question, and integrate the theoretical and practical aspects of the variety of problems and approaches to which they are exposed.

 Interns are constantly encouraged to place their emerging therapeutic, theoretical, and assessment skills into dialogue with scholarship and research.
 Respect for clinical acumen and rigorous scientific and scholarly study are at the heart of our training, seminars, and supervision.